BIGJRA/BIGJRA.github.io/reborn.md

 Just for fun, I will change it up and do a counter-clockwise spiral inwards this time to get all the items.

 Snag a *Tiny Mushroom* and hidden *Clever Wing* on the first island.
 Surfing to the left you can get a hidden *Big Mushroom*.
 Surf down from here and pick up the *Tiny Mushroom* towards the bottom left side of the area.
 Another *Tiny Mushroom* is to the right, and yet another *Tiny Mushroom* past the building to the right.
 You'll also find a hidden *X Sp.
-Def* here.Continuing our trip around the outside, you'll find a hidden *Elemental Seed* in a shrub.
+Def* here.
+Continuing our trip around the outside, you'll find a hidden *Elemental Seed* in a shrub.
 Above you can get a hidden *Blue Shard*.
 Towards the top of the loop, you can get a *Tiny Mushroom* and a hidden *Telluric Seed*.

 Now, head down to the middle island and cut the tree.
-Follow the path right and defeat the Foongus and jump down the ledge.
+Follow the path right, defeat the Foongus, and jump down the ledge.
 To the right you'll find a hidden *Resist Wing*.
 Head right more from here and surf down, defeating Foongus as you go.
 Head left from here.
 Pick up a *Tiny Mushroom* as well as a hidden *Tiny Mushroom* to the left in a rock.
 Left from here is a hidden *Repel*.
 That does it for this island, for now.

 ## Trading Sequence Quest

 Now, it's time to do something with the Diamond Ring we found underwater.
 Fly over to Jasper Ward and enter the top left building.
 Inside, give the girl here the ring we found to get the *Classified Information*.

 Next, head over to Peridot Ward and enter the building to the left of the North Peridot Alley.

+**Police Officer Seer.
+Field: No Field**
+- Toxicroak, Lv.
+73, Ability: Dry Skin, Adamant Nature, IVs: 31
+    - Sucker Punch
+    - Drain Punch
+    - Poison Jab
+    - Ice Punch
+- Stoutland, Lv.
+74, @Sitrus Berry, Ability: Intimidate, Adamant Nature, IVs: 31
+    - Crunch
+    - Play Rough
+    - Yawn
+    - Giga Impact
+- Arcanine, Lv.
+76, @Power Herb, Ability: Flash Fire, Modest Nature, IVs: 31
+    - Solar Beam
+    - Flamethrower
+    - Dragon Pulse
+    - Hidden Power
+- Machamp, Lv.
+76, @Assault Vest, Ability: No Guard, Adamant Nature, IVs: 31
+    - Dynamic Punch
+    - Knock Off
+    - Stone Edge
+    - Poison Jab

 Defeat the cop inside and after a conversation you'll get the *Pink Pearl*.
 Grab the *Mind Plate* behind.

 Fly over to Coral Ward and enter the northern warehouse.
 Talk to the girl with Spoink to get the *Crystal Ball*.

 Fly over to Jasper once more and attempt to enter the building on the right side of the area.

+**Ace Trainer Mattie & Ace Trainer Maddie.
+Field: No Field**
+- Ampharos, Lv.
+73, @Light Clay, Ability: Static, Modest Nature, IVs: 31
+    - Thunder
+    - Signal Beam
+    - Dragon Pulse
+    - Light Screen
+- Dhelmise, Lv.
+73, Ability: Steelworker, Jolly Nature, IVs: 31
+    - Anchor Shot
+    - Power Whip
+    - Rock Slide
+    - Phantom Force
+- Slowking, Lv.
+74, Ability: Regenerator, Modest Nature, IVs: 31
+    - Scald
+    - Fire Blast
+    - Icy Wind
+    - Slack Off
+- Typhlosion, Lv.
+76, @Sitrus Berry, Ability: Flash Fire, Timid Nature, IVs: 31
+    - Eruption
+    - Heat Wave
+    - Rock Slide
+    - Extrasensory
+- Absol, Lv.
+73, @White Herb, Ability: Super Luck, Adamant Nature, IVs: 31
+    - Sucker Punch
+    - Play Rough
+    - Fire Blast
+    - Superpower
+- Kabutops, Lv.
+73, @Focus Sash, Ability: Weak Armor, Adamant Nature, IVs: 31
+    - Rock Slide
+    - Waterfall
+    - Knock Off
+    - X-Scissor
+- Golurk, Lv.
+74, Ability: No Guard, Adamant Nature, IVs: 31
+    - Rock Slide
+    - Dynamic Punch
+    - Ice Punch
+    - Hammer Arm
+- Infernape, Lv.
+76, @Sitrus Berry, Ability: Blaze, Adamant Nature, IVs: 31
+    - Close Combat
+    - Rock Slide
+    - Flare Blitz
+    - Acrobatics

 Defeat the two trainers who challenge you, then enter the building.
 In the room at the top you can get a *Yellow Flute* and the *Starlight Arena Field Readout*.
 Head upstairs and talk to the lady to get the *'R' Key*!
 You can also talk to her again for some lore.

 Head into the Blacksteam Shelter in Peridot Ward.
 In the room where we were once stuck in a cage, talk to Randall and return his key.
 In return, you'll get his **Klefki**!